thejsway/thejsway/manuscript/chapter05.md

 console.log(Math.random());    // A random number between 0 and 1
 ```

-The function `Math.min()` return the minimum number among its arguments.
+The function `Math.min()` returns the minimum number among its arguments.
 The function `Math.random()` generates a random number between 0 and 1.

 This book will introduce many other JavaScript functions.